World Giraffe Day Presented by Bob Moore Subaru

 OKC Zoo map

-Let’s stand together for giraffes.
-Visit the Oklahoma City Zoo on Thursday, June 21 to participate in World Giraffe Day presented by Bob Moore Subaru.
-This worldwide celebration is an annual event initiated by the Giraffe Conservation Foundation to raise support, create awareness and bring attention to the challenges giraffes face in the wild.
-On June 21, Zoo guests will have an opportunity participate in event activities from 10 a.m. to 2 p.m. that focus on giraffe and habitat conservation.
-Talk with animal and conservation experts to learn what the Zoo is doing to protect giraffes and how you can also help:
+On June 21, World Giraffe Day, show your love for the longest-necked animal, on the longest day of the year!
+Make plans to visit the Oklahoma City Zoo on Friday, June 21 to participate in World Giraffe Day presented by Bob Moore Subaru.
+Initiated by the Giraffe Conservation Foundation, this worldwide event raises awareness and support for giraffe which are endangered in the wild.
+On World Giraffe Day, Zoo guests will enjoy a variety of event activities happening near the giraffe habitat from 10 a.m. to 2 p.m.
+Meet our animal and conservation experts to learn more about what the Zoo is doing to protect giraffes and their habitat, and how you can help.

-In the last 30 years, wild giraffe populations have declined by 40 percent due to habitat destruction and poaching.
-The Association of Zoos and Aquariums (AZA) recognized that giraffes were in need of conservation action and created the Giraffe SAFE (Saving Animals from Extinction) program in 2017.
-This year, the OKC Zoo joined 15 other AZA members to become a Giraffe SAFE partner.
-Giraffe SAFE partners commit to providing annual financial support for giraffe conservation programs in Africa and promote public awareness about the plight of wild giraffes.
+Wild giraffe populations have declined over the last 30 years due to habitat destruction and poaching.
+The Association of Zoos and Aquariums recognized that giraffes were in need of conservation action and created the Giraffe SAFE (Saving Animals from Extinction) program in 2017.
+The OKC Zoo is proud to be a Giraffe SAFE partner committed to providing annual financial support for giraffe conservation programs in Africa and promote public awareness about the plight of wild giraffes.
 World Giraffe Day activities are free with Zoo admission.
-To learn more, call (405) 425-0262 or visit okczoo.org.